 Fund members who have paid into the mutual pension division or the private pension division of Gildi are eligible for housing loans, on fulfillment of certain conditions.
-You can calculate your housing loan in the loan calculator below.
+Applicants are encouraged to familiarize themselves with the loan rules and general information before applying for a loan.

 By entering an amount in “Kaupverð” (Purchase price), you can set up different loans and see the estimated payment burden and percentage of costs based on different criteria.
 Please note that the calculation is for reference only.